Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 ##### Why make this project?

 The core inspiration of this project has been equality.
-There are two main problems with existing streaming websites: they take too much of a cut and the gap between streamers is great.
+There are two main problems with existing streaming websites: their customers are their shareholders and the gap between streamers is great.
 Glimesh is our chance to make this right, and build a platform that puts the streamers & community first, not the advertisers.

 ##### What makes Glimesh unique?